costastf/toonapilib/USAGE.rst

 Usage
 =====

-To use toonlib in a project:
+To use toonapilib in a project:

 .. code-block:: python

-    from toonlib import Toon
+    from toonapilib import Toon

     eneco_username = 'USERNAME'
     eneco_password = 'PASSWORD'